-China Unilateral Visa Free Direct Official Link: National Immigration Administration (NIA)
+China Unilateral Visa Free Official NIA source

 Who Qualifies?
-The Full China Unilateral Visa Free Country List
+The Full Country List

 Europe — 34 Countries

-France, Germany, Italy, the Netherlands, Spain, Switzerland, Ireland, Hungary, Austria, Belgium, Luxembourg, Poland, Slovenia, Portugal, Greece, Cyprus, Slovakia, Norway, Finland, Denmark, Iceland, Andorra, Monaco, Liechtenstein, Bulgaria, Romania, Croatia, Montenegro, North Macedonia, Malta, Estonia, Latvia, Russia (valid Sep 15, 2025 – Sep 14, 2026), and Sweden (added Nov 10, 2025).
+France, Germany, Italy, the Netherlands, Spain, Switzerland, Ireland, Hungary, Austria, Belgium, Luxembourg, Poland, Slovenia, Portugal, Greece, Cyprus, Slovakia, Norway, Finland, Denmark, Iceland, Andorra, Monaco, Liechtenstein, Bulgaria, Romania, Croatia, Montenegro, North Macedonia, Malta, Estonia, Latvia, Sweden (added Nov 10, 2025), and United Kingdom (added Feb 17, 2026).

 Asia and the Middle East — 7 Countries